kylep/kyle.pericak.com/content/posts/openstack/openstack-aio-ka-metal.md

 # Environment
-This was the hardware used while writing thie guide.
-It's neither the minimum nor recomended hardware setup for any sort of cloud.
+This was the hardware used while writing this guide.
+It's neither the minimum nor recommended hardware setup for any sort of cloud.

 **Hardware:**